 Review: Volkswagen T6 Transporter (2015)

-Not an all-new Transporter rather a revamp of the T5, lacking legroom up front which hampers the driving position.
+Expensive to buy new or used, not an all-new Transporter rather a revamp of the T5, lacking legroom up front which hampers the driving position.

 Recently Added To This Review